 Black Holes of Popularity

 Black Holes of Popularity has been presented at the Linz Ars Electronica Festival 2022.
-Check out the teaser video!
+A teaser video is available on Youtube.
+I also discussed the project for the university’s newspaper (available in German here).

 PI: Alessandro B. Melchiorre